ejlaflure/PyBer_Analysis/README.md

 * Programming

+Issue with the resampling method.

 * Data analysis

 * Graphing, etc

+Graphing table to generate image.

 ### Technical Analyses Used

+Researched resampling method and pandas table generation capabilities.

 ## Recommendations and Next Steps

 ### Recommendations for Future Analysis

+Performing analysis that identify issues in meeting demand is most important for beter utilizing divers and increasing revenue.

+### Additional Analysis 1

+* Description of Approach
 Average fare per ride and driver over the same time period.
 This will confirm if the the change in revenue is based on increased fare at that time or increased business.

-### Additional Analysis 1

-* Description of Approach

 * Technical Steps
+Overlay Average fare per ride and driver on the y-axis and have time on x axis.

 ### Additional Analysis 2

 * Description of Approach
+Overlay averade riders, drivers and fares per city to see if there are particulare cities that have issues with demand or lack there of.

 * Technical Steps
+Use unique fuction to see how many cities there are.
+This will give an idea of if this graph is useful.
+We would use a multi layered bar chart for this analysis.